sophiadrew/SophiaDrewry-MADA-analysis3/README.md

 This repository is home for data processing and analysis for Modern Applied Data Analysis class Fall of 2021.
 Data was retrived from https://datadryad.org/stash/dataset/doi:10.5061/dryad.51c59zw4v "Virulence-mediated infectiousness and activity trade-offs and their impact on transmission potential of patients infected with influenza" By Brian Mcay et al.

+## Note for Dr. Handel
+- Pre-processing was added to 'processingscript.R'

 # Overview

 This repository is structured as follows: